ferhatvurucu/aws-daily-tasks/README.md

 # AWS Daily Tasks
 **AWS Key Rotation**

-There is a security requirement to rotate access keys in each 90 days.
-Key rotation script checks and rotate the keys which are created more than 90 days ago.
+Lists access keys which are older than 90 days and helps you to rotate them.

 **EC2 Start / Stop instances**

-Lists ec2 instances in your AWS infrastructure and helps you to start or stop them.
+Lists ec2 instances and helps you to start or stop them.

 usage: ec2_start_stop.py [-h] action